-The combined effect of the directorates' financial performances is aggregated in a summary financial statement at Appendix 2a, to the Executive report, which mirrors the Council's Revenue Budget Book.
-This summary allows proactive month-onmonth monitoring of the Council's forecast working balances to be undertaken to ensure appropriate and prudent levels are maintained.
+The combined effect of the directorates' financial performances is aggregated in a summary financial statement at Appendix 2a which mirrors the Council's Revenue Budget Book.
+This summary allows proactive month-on-month monitoring of the Council's forecast working balances to be undertaken to ensure appropriate and prudent levels are maintained.